Terraform Resource Meta-Argument lifecycle¶

 - However, it will make certain configuration changes impossible to apply, and will prevent the use of the

-- Since this argument must be present in configuration for the protection to apply, note that this setting does not prevent the remote object from being destroyed if the resource block were removed from configuration entirely: in that case, the
+terraform destroycommand once such objects are created, and so this option should be usedsparingly. - Since this argument must be present in configuration for the protection to apply, note that this setting does not prevent the remote object from being destroyed if the resource block were removed from configuration entirely: in that case, the

-setting is removed along with it, and so Terraform will allow the destroy operation to succeed.
+prevent_destroysetting is removed along with it, and so Terraform will allow the destroy operation to succeed.

 # Switch to Working Directory